 So far, these are the basic things that a regular remote camera trigger can offer, but imagine if you’re using an intuitive and versatile camera trigger that combines the power of your smartphone with technologies designed for creative photography!
 These are offered by both the MIOPS Smart+ and MIOPS FLEX, the most recommended remote camera triggers for long-exposure photography and other photography genres.

 MIOPS has transformed how photographers take on the challenging yet exciting world of long exposure photography.
-Both its MIOPS Smart+ and FLEX have Long Exposure Mode that offers many possibilities for convenient and creative shots.
+Its MIOPS Smart+ has Long Exposure Mode that offers many possibilities for convenient and creative shots.

 It means that whether you’re trying a low-light, indoor long exposure photography idea or a bright, daytime long exposure idea, you’ll have the best camera settings that adjust to the presence or absence of light, during the shot!
 With this intuitive function, you don’t have to waste hours getting the best instant shot or post-processing.

 4. Lens and Neutral Density Filter (ND Filter)